 The goal of this course is to provide students with an understanding of the fundamentals of evaluation and research as applied to public health interventions.
 The course covers process, outcome, impact, and participatory evaluation, and frameworks and designs common in public health.
 Students will gain skills including: framing evaluation questions, developing abstracts, designing/presenting a poster presentation, creating data collection protocols, and drafting evaluation plans.
 Cr 3.

 The goal of this course is to introduce students to fundamental skills used in everyday public health practice.
 The course focuses on public health core competencies that have been defined by the field.
 Cr 3.

 MPH 660 Health Policy

-Students gain an understanding of the political dynamics of health policy making and develop practical skills in policy analysis, policy writing, and health care public/public health advocacy.
+Students gain an understanding of the political dynamics of health policy making and develop practical skills in policy analysis, policy communication, and health care public health advocacy.
 The course uses analytic models, case studies, guest speakers, readings, group discussion, and mock legislative testimony to promote a practical understanding of how ideas succeed—and fail—to become laws and regulations.
 Cr 3.

 MPH 665 Health Economics